Compiled Master Game Guide

 For a three- or more-player game, players draft as follows:

-1. All players roll the 20-sided die.
-Re-roll any ties.
-The highest roller drafts first, by choosing one Army Card.
+1. All players roll the 20-sided die, re-rolling any ties.
+The player who rolls the highest drafts first, by choosing one Army Card.

 1. The player to the left then chooses one Army Card, and so on.
 The last player to draft chooses two Army Cards.

-1. Drafting goes back around the table (it reverses direction).
+1. Drafting goes back around the table in reverse direction.
 The last player (the player who drafted first) chooses two Army Cards.
 The draft reverses direction again.

-1. If at any time a player cannot pick another Army Card because choosing it would exceed the total Army point limit, that player must pass.
+1. If at any time a player cannot pick another Army Card because choosing it would exceed the total Army Point Cost limit, that player must pass.
 If you pass, you have completed your Army.

 1. Continue going back and forth around the table, with the last player in each direction choosing two Army Cards and reversing the draft direction, until all players have completed their Armies.